Fence: Fencing of livestock

+Fencing of railways

+A 19th-century law requires railways to be fenced to keep people and livestock out.
+It is also illegal to trespass on railways, incurring a fine of up to £1000.

 United States

 Distinctly different land ownership and fencing patterns arose in the eastern and western United States.
 Original fence laws on the east coast were based on the British common law system, and rapidly increasing population quickly resulted in laws requiring livestock to be fenced in.
 In the west, land ownership patterns and policies reflected a strong influence of Spanish law and tradition, plus the vast land area involved made extensive fencing impractical until mandated by a growing population and conflicts between landowners.
-The "open range" tradition of requiring landowners to fence out unwanted livestock was dominant in most of the rural west until very late in the 20th century, and even today, a few isolated regions of the west still have open range statutes on the books.
+The "open range" tradition of requiring landowners to fence out unwanted livestock was dominant in most of the rural west until very late in the 20th century.
+Even today, a few isolated regions of the west still use the open range system.
 More recently, fences are generally constructed on the surveyed property line as precisely as possible.
-Today, across the nation, each state is free to develop its own laws regarding fences.
-In many cases for both rural and urban property owners, the laws were designed to require adjacent landowners to share the responsibility for maintaining a common boundary fenceline.
+Today, across the nation, each state can develop its own laws regarding fences.
+In many cases for both rural and urban property owners, the laws were designed to require adjacent landowners to share the responsibility for maintaining a common boundary fenceline, for example in California.
 Today, however, only 22 states have retained that provision.
+In Texas a landowner has no legal obligation to share in the costs or future maintenance of a fence built by his or her neighbor, unless previously agreed.
+There is no specific statutes but court cases have set this legal precedent.

 Some U.S. states, including Texas, Illinois, Missouri, and North Carolina, have enacted laws establishing that purple paint markings on fences (or trees) are the legal equivalent of "No Trespassing" signs.
 The laws are meant to spare landowners, particularly in rural areas, from having to continually replace printed signs that often end up being stolen or obliterated by the elements.

+Hungary

+Along the shores of Lake Balaton, reed fences are often used to separate holiday cottages.